 DICAS will be available December 2021 for the Spring 2022 match.
 The online application must be completed for our program by 11:59 p.m.
 Central Time on February 15, 2022.

 Applicants must create an account with DICAS and complete all application components within the online application including:

 - All sections of the DICAS application

 - Official transcripts from all colleges and/or universities attended

 - Three references (at least one from a DPD faculty member)

 - Additional essay questions

 - Current resume

 Applicants must select at the time of their DICAS submission to apply to the DI in Portland, Medford or Bend, or any combination of these options.
-The DI in Portland, Medford and Bend have their own program designation codes in DICAS.
-Please note that although a student may apply to the DI in Portland only, students may be placed in the Portland area, Medford or Bend.
+The DI in Portland and, Medford have their own program designation codes in DICAS.
+Please note that although a student may apply to the DI in Portland only, students may be placed in the Portland area or Medford.